zeromq/zmqpp/README.md

 The client is a command line tool that can be used to listen or send to 0mq sockets.
-Its very basic so don't expect anything clever. zmqpp --help will list details about the five possible flags it can take;
+Its very basic so don't expect anything clever. zmqpp --help will list details about the possible flags it can take;

     Usage: zmqpp [options] SOCKETTYPE ENDPOINT
     0mq command line client tool.
     SOCKETTYPE is one of the supported 0mq socket types. pub, pull, push, rep, req, sub
     ENDPOINT is any valid 0mq endpoint.

     Connection Options:
-      -b [ --bind ] arg     bind to specified endpoint -c [ --connect ] arg  connect to specified endpoint -m [ --multipart ]    enable multipart message sending
+      -a [ --annotate ]            annotate output with direction -b [ --bind ] arg            bind to specified endpoint -c [ --connect ] arg         connect to specified endpoint -d [ --detailed ]            increased level of information displayed -x [ --exit-when-no-input ]  don't wait for (streamed) input; exit on zero message
+      -s [ --singlepart ]          treat each line as a new message -v [ --verbose ]             display output sent over socket to stderr

     Miscellaneous Options:
       --version             display version
       --help                show this help page

 Multiple uses of -c or -b are allowed to connect or bind to multiple endpoints, if neither is specified the connect is assumed for endpoint ENDPOINT.
-Multipart messages are for sending only, received messages always support multiple parts.

-For send capable sockets entering text on standard in and pressing return will send, if multipart is enabled then the message is only sent on an empty return otherwise message parts are generated.
+For send capable sockets entering text on standard in and pressing return will create a message part, with an empty part (double newline) marking the end of a message.
+If singlepart is enabled then the message is sent after each newline on the input stream.

+The default flags will allow you to pipe data from one instance of zmqpp to another and so bridge between zmq sockets.